vuthuytrang93/enhanced-tab-preview-product/README.md

 -----

 Open the ProjectTesting directory/ProjectTesting.pde and press the play button on the top left.
-Please refer to Projectreport.pdf for User - Product analysis.
+Please refer to report/ProjectReport.pdf for User - Product analysis.
 Video demo will be provided upon request.